w3f/Grants-Program/applications/web3bazaar.md

 ### Team's experience

-S3mz is a Biz Dev and PM in the tech industry for more than 10 years.
+[S3mz](https://twitter.com/unrealS3mz) is a Biz Dev and PM in the tech industry for more than 10 years.
 He fell down the  web3 rabbit hole back in 2017 but started building in 2021 only, kickstarting a few side projects such as [Strio](https://strio.xyz), a decentralised protocol for Creators.
 Met Dr.Brown at Strio DAO and both matched their obsession with self-sovereignty, starting to pursue it 100% by building the Web3Bazaar first.

-Dr. Brown is a Backend and Solidity dev for more than 5 years after working alone building DeFi optimisation tools he met S3mz at Strio DAO, where he designed its protocol and from then on both matched their obsession with self-sovereignty, starting to pursue it 100% by building the Web3Bazaar first.
+[Dr.Brown](https://github.com/orgs/Web3bazaar/people/drEmmetBrown85) is a Backend and Solidity dev for more than 5 years after working alone building DeFi optimisation tools he met S3mz at Strio DAO, where he designed its protocol and from then on both matched their obsession with self-sovereignty, starting to pursue it 100% by building the Web3Bazaar first.

-0xVallados is a frontend and Web3 for 2+ years, after contributing to some projects and DAOs such as Strio where he met S3mZ and Brown.
+[0XVallados](https://github.com/orgs/Web3bazaar/people/0xVallados) is a frontend and Web3 for 2+ years, after contributing to some projects and DAOs such as Strio where he met S3mZ and Brown.
 He's main focus in life is to create easy tools for people to keep their self-sovereignty.

 ### Team Code Repos